 Most awards are for one year, renewable for up to three years.
 Some awards initially are two years.
 Applicants should check specific agency details on this website to determine the initial term of the award.

-Can an Associateship pay for research done at my institution?
+Can an Associateship award pay for research done at my current institution?

 Is my Associateship award categorized as employment?
 Who is considered to be my employer?

 Associateship awards to Postdoctoral and Senior researchers under the NRC Research Associateship Program are characterized as non-compensatory grants.
 Since you are conducting independent research at a host laboratory, you are not considered an employee of the National Research Council or the federal laboratory.

 Applying for an Associateship Award

 What do I need to do before applying?

 Prior to applying, you must identify a prospective Adviser and a Research Opportunity.
 You must contact the Adviser before applying to assure mutual interest in hosting you as a postdoc/visiting scientist.

 How do I apply for an Associateship award?

 The application is completed online in the NRC WebRap system.
 Prior to accessing WebRAP, prospective applicants should read all pages of the Research Associateships website.
 Follow the instructions on Getting Started and proceed to How to Apply.

 During the application process, you will need to enter information and upload certain documents.
 Uploads include a Statement of Previous Research, an abstract of the PhD dissertation (for postdoctoral applicants), a List of Publications, and a Research Proposal.
 Applicants are also responsible for providing Support Documents (Reference Reports and Transcripts, when applicable)